 Being content with what we already have

 Ultimately the decision to own less comes down to being content and grateful for what we already have.
 Our family is very fortunate in that all of our basic needs are always met.
 We have a roof over our heads, food to eat, clothes to wear.
-We not only have enough, we have more than enough.
+We not only have enough but we also have more than enough.

 Slowing down and doing less